0

 Program image

 What was it like to immigrate to the United States in order to chase the American dream?
 Students will explore the stories of 19th and early 20th century immigrants through the documents and photographs they left behind.
-Topics investigated will include employment, housing, education, and culture.
-As students uncover the opportunities and challenges faced by immigrants and their families, they will collaborate to determine whether or not the U.S. was indeed the “land of opportunity” that so many new Americans hoped it would be.
+As students uncover the opportunities and challenges faced by immigrants and their families, they will craft an evidence-based argument on if the U.S. was indeed the "land of opportunity" that so many new Americans hoped it would be.

 This program has been made possible in part by a major grant from the National Endowment for Humanities: Democracy demands wisdom.